CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 ### Contribution Guide

-We welcome and encourage community contributions to score.
+We welcome and encourage community contributions to CloudSlang.
 Please familiarize yourself with the Contribution Guidelines and Project Roadmap before contributing.

-There are many ways to help score:
+There are many ways to help the CloudSlang project:

 * Report issues
 * Fix issues